therealMKD/yt-msd/README.md

 The GUI version is currently "complete" at v1.0, but further feature updates are still coming, and I'm not going to complete this until they are finished.

 **Upcoming features in GUI v2.0**
-- Built-in support for renaming and metadata tagging downloaded files
+- Built-in support for renaming and metadata tagging downloaded files - and a much more improved algorithm compared to the current beta version, based on me downloading my massive playlists and using the script
 - Normalization option for files
 - Local file playlist logic (Saved filename lists to organize files that are in one big folder)
 - Import/Export logic for settings, music files, etc.